rmassch/healthbox-hacs/README.md

 1. Navigate to the Integrations section
 1. Click the three dots at the top right
 1. Custom Repositories
-1. Enter the Repository URL: [healthbox3]
+1. Enter the Repository URL: [healthbox]
 1. Add
 1. Restart Home Assistant